Beer in Belgium: History

 In Belgium, beer was already produced in the Roman era, as evidenced by the excavation of a brewery and malthouse from the 3rd and 4th centuries AD at Ronchinne.
+The history of beer in the nation of the Belgae is well documented fin the period, when brewing was very much a women's craft.
+Traces of domestic brewing activity have been found in the remains of Roman villas in Ronchinne, Anthée, and Mette.
 During the Early and High Middle Ages, beer was produced with gruit, a mix of herbs and spices that was first mentioned in 974 when the bishop of Liège was granted the right to sell it at Fosses-la-Ville.
-From the 14th century onwards, gruit was replaced by hops, after the example of imported beers from northern Germany and Holland.
-After that, several Belgian towns developed their own types of beer for export to other regions, most notably the white beer of Leuven and Hoegaarden, the caves of Lier and the uitzet of Ghent.
+Gruut was a fundamental part of the brewing process.
+This is reflected in family names like Gruuthuse, of the Gruuthusemuseum in Bruges.